Ultrasound Guided

 The benefits of Cortisone injections

 The benefits of corticosteroid injections for musculoskeletal pain encompass swift pain relief and diminished inflammation.
-Unlike oral corticosteroids, which are systemically absorbed and may result in widespread side effects, corticosteroid injections deliver medication directly to the afflicted area, minimizing systemic side effects.
+Unlike oral corticosteroids, which are systemically absorbed and may result in widespread side effects, corticosteroid injections deliver medication directly to the afflicted area, minimising systemic side effects.
 Moreover, corticosteroid injections can help patients postpone or circumvent the need for surgical intervention, offering a non-invasive treatment alternative for musculoskeletal conditions.

 Risks and constraints